Chemical Management Guide

 Chemical Hazard Identification and Creating a Chemical Inventory

 Next is to identify the hazards of a chemical including physical, health, and environmental by creating a chemical inventory.
-This can be done by reading the Safety Data Sheet for a chemical product.
+This can be done by reading the Safety Data Sheet (SDS) for a chemical product.

 Complete a Chemical Risk Assessment